bbenefield89/CybraryNetworkPlus/module-1.1/OSIModel/README.md

   - User Datagram Protocol (UDP): Not Verified

 ## Layer 5 - Session
 The Session layer is where we establish, manage, and terminate connections between devices.
-Think of this layer as the "Shipping Manager" on an assembly line.
-The shipping manager lets us know when to ship, how much to ship, and where to ship it.

 - Traffic Control
 - Controls connections between devices
   - Establish Connections
   - Manage Connections
   - Terminate Connections
-- Regulates when and how much data can be sent at a time

 ## Layer 6 - Presentation
 Takes our packages and transform them in a way that our **Layer 7 Application** layer can read and display the data for humans.